 For more than a century, HMC has demonstrated a standing commitment to carrying out faithfully the church’s mission through critical decisions.
 Today, we benefit from the courageous risks and visionary decisions made by the generations who came before us.

-As a landmark of leadership in our community, we are compelled to continue this legacy by creating a sustainable church model: to wisely manage finances, to be responsible stewards of the earth’s natural resources and to strengthen and empower lasting worship in order to establish stronger partnerships through service of our community.
+As a landmark of leadership in our community, we are compelled to continue this legacy by creating a sustainable church model: to wisely manage finances, to be responsible stewards of the earth’s natural resources and to strengthen and empower lasting worship in order to establish stronger partnerships through service to our community.

 This innovative initiative includes the following approved capital projects: